TheApplePieGod/Diamond/README.md

 ## Caveats?

 - Diamond is currently work in progress and there is a lot which is subject to change or not implemented yet
-- Diamond is not completely library dependent
+- Diamond is not completely library independent

 # Getting Started